dcastillom/unitify-ts/README.md

-# Unitify
+# Unitify TS

-Unitify is a library for converting and manipulating units of measurement.
+Unitify TS is a TypeScript library for converting and manipulating units of measurement.
 It simplifies working with different unit systems, allowing for precise and quick conversions.

 ## Features